RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > Only works on Linux32
+> By default its called only **ONCE** per simulation frame, you can return `physenv.IVP_NONE` to get it triggered multiple times in the same frame.

 #### bool HolyLib:OnPhysFrame(number deltaTime)
 Called when the physics are about to be simulated.